 Employment opportunities for RVers are as varied as RVers themselves.
 Most of the jobs are in retail, service, agriculture, construction, and high-tech fields.
-A few work campers work in campgrounds.
+A few working campers work in campgrounds and RV parks.

 Very Short Term Jobs that Pay - When You Want to Move Frequently Very short term jobs -- those lasting a few hours to a few weeks -- appeal to many working RVers.
 They are more plentiful than you may think.
 Here are some of the options for temporary positions.